The National Court demands banking and tax information from PSOE and PSC since 2024

 The origin of the plot

 The judge places the origin of the alleged plot on April 26, 2024, at the PSOE headquarters.
-Before that, there could have been a more or less active group without the party's participation, but Santiago Pedraz believes that meeting marked "a turning point" and that from then on, the Socialist Party could have supported the actions of Leire Díez's group.
-On that day, there was a meeting where, in theory, it was decided that work would be done to counteract the investigations of Sánchez's wife, his brother, and others through an alleged criminal plan.
-The then organization secretary of the PSOE, Santos Cerdán; the party's communication director, Ion Antolín; the militant Leire Díez; the businessman Javier Pérez Dolset; and Juan Manuel Serrano, who was Sánchez's chief of staff at the PSOE and director of Correos, discussed this.
+Before that, there may have been a more or less active group without the party's participation, but Santiago Pedraz believes that meeting marked "a turning point" and that from then on the Socialist Party could have endorsed the actions of Leire Díez's group.
+That day there was a meeting where, in theory, it was decided that work would be done to counteract the investigations of Sánchez's wife, his brother, and others through an alleged criminal plan.
+The then PSOE organization secretary, Santos Cerdán; the party's communication director, Ion Antolín; the militant Leire Díez; the businessman Javier Pérez Dolset, and Juan Manuel Serrano, who was Sánchez's chief of staff at the PSOE and director of Correos, spoke about it.